labeveryday/bedrock-worker/README.md

 ## Example

-Here is sample code using main.py to create your first prompt to Bedrock:
+Here is sample code using the `anthropic.claude-v2` large language foundational model to create your first prompt to Bedrock:

+>NOTE: This model has to be enabled in the console.

 ```python
 from bedrock_worker import BedrockWorker